hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 Recently, though, I have found a useful possibility to utilize something I previously used solely for my development work, for my music production.

+>_By the way, **are you a musician looking for collaboration**?
+Feel free to drop me a line at grechin.sergey(at)gmail.com!
+If you are a producer, vocalist, songwriter, we can do stuff together!
+Starting from cross-checks of our productions to help each other detect mixing glitches, or cross-mastering of our tracks up to releasing something together._

+Okay, and now let's get to the point and...

 ## meet Git for music production

 Did you notice yourself creating a dozen of versions of your project?
 Are the names like this familiar to you?